Waleed987/LmsPlease/README.md

 - Try refreshing the page
 - Verify your credentials are correct

-**Extension not loading?**
-- Make sure Developer Mode is enabled
-- Check that all files are in the `NustAutoLog` folder
-- Try removing and re-adding the extension

 ## 📝 Notes

 - This extension only works on `lms.nust.edu.pk` domain
 - Credentials are tied to your browser profile
 - If you clear browser data, you'll need to re-enter credentials

-## 🎨 Customization

-You can customize the extension icons by replacing the PNG files in the `icons/` folder with your own designs (sizes: 16x16, 48x48, 128x128 pixels).

 ---